mayqf/TODO_APP/README.md

 # TODO APP

+It is a TODO App that user can create an account,login, add new todos, edit and delete todos.

-For setting up the environment to execute this test existed in this repo, please run the following commands:
+For setting up the environment to execute app in this repo, please run the following commands:

 **clone this repo to a local directory**